 Loved the smile on this photo

-My best shot i think from many shoots with this great model
+One of my favourite shots i think from doing many shoots with this model

 Very funny and great girls, Juliane & Mina

 ilford delta film.
 Old trucker.

 From Gamlebyen Fredrikstad, Norway.
 Old grainy ISO 800 film.

 September 21.
 Some pictures of Black Betty.
 A great mixed breed dog with a big heart.